wichtounet/wichtounet.github.io/posts/2015/05/cpp17-fold-expressions.rst

     template<typename T1, typename...
 T>
     auto old_sum(T1 s, T... ts){
-        return s + old_sum(ts...);;
+        return s + old_sum(ts...);
     }

 What can be seen here is a typical use of variadic templates.
 Almost all the time, is is necessary to use recursion and several functions to unpack the parameters and process them.
 There is only one way to unpack the arguments, by using the ... operator that simply put comma between arguments.
 Even if it works well, it is a bit heavy on the code.
 This will likely be completely optimized to a series of addition by the compiler, but it may still happen in more complicated functions that this is not done.
 Moreover, the intent is not always clear with that.

 That is why C++17 introduced an extension for the variadic template, fold expressions.

 Fold expressions
 ++++++++++++++++

 Fold expressions are a new way to unpack variadic parameters with operators.
 For now, only Clang 3.6 supports C++17 fold expression, with the -std=c++1z flag.
 That is the compiler I used to validate the examples of this post.

-The syntax is bit disturbing at first but quite logical:
+The syntax is bit disturbing at first but quite logical once you get used to it:

 .. code:: c++